The key questions on the impact of coronavirus on football

 What’s likely to go soon?

-That is the hope but nobody knows when this will be possible.
+The #UEFAExCo today approved a series of guidelines on eligibility for UEFA club competitions in 2020/21.— UEFA (@UEFA) April 23, 2020

 The Premier League and UEFA have underlined their determination to complete the 2019-20 season, although there is an acceptance that may only be achieved in front of empty stands as scenario planning continues.

-At this rate, Belarus may be the only football fix.
+If leagues can not be completed in full, UEFA has asked for leagues to consider restarting “with a different format in a manner which would still facilitate clubs to qualify on sporting merit” for the Champions League and Europa League, opening the door for play-offs to determine which clubs will play in Europe next season.

 What happens with transfer windows and player contracts if the season is extended?